ubc-dsci320-2024w2/project-team_fabfour/README.md

 - Person 1: one sentence about you!
 - Person 2: one sentence about you!
 - Person 3: one sentence about you!
-- Person 4: one sentence about you!
+- Person 4: Jessica is a student in the Behavioural Neuroscience program and one of her favourite songs is "The Fall" by half·alive

 ## Images